Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 The SBTi offers two approaches, which can be combined using the FLAG Aggregator Tool.
 The sector approach is an absolute reduction target requiring a 3.03% reduction per year, best suited to companies with diversified FLAG emissions.
 The commodity approach is an intensity reduction target covering 11 commodities (beef, chicken, dairy, leather, maize, palm oil, pork, rice, soy, wheat, and timber and wood fibre) across 26 regional pathways.
 It is applicable where a single commodity represents 10% or more of total FLAG emissions and required for timber and wood fibre sector companies.

-- Determine whether you are in scope.
+1. Determine whether you are in scope.
 Check FLAG-designated sector membership and whether FLAG-related gross emissions exceed 20% of total Scope 1, 2, and 3.
-Reassess against the updated v1.2 criteria if your previous assessment was borderline.

-- Set your no-deforestation commitment.
-Assess primary commodities in your value chain.
-Confirm your cutoff date is no later than 2020 where possible.
+4. Set your no-deforestation commitment.
+Assess all seven primary commodities in your value chain.
+Confirm your cutoff date is 2020 or earlier.
+Where this is not achievable for specific portions of your value chain, the cutoff must be no later than three years prior to your first FLAG target submission (must be disclosed and justified publicly).
 Set your target date within two years of submission.
 Post the required commitment language on the SBTi dashboard.

 How Zevero can help

-If you're approaching a five-year SBT review, setting targets for the first time, or reassessing your FLAG position in light of the v1.2 update, we can help you get there with data that holds up to scrutiny.
-Talk to our sustainability team about your FLAG requirements.
+If you're approaching a five-year SBT review, setting targets for the first time, or working through what the v1.2 changes mean for your existing commitments, talk to our sustainability team.

 FAQs